golemcloud/golem-examples/README.md

 The necessary tooling for the specific language is expected to be available.

-Currently building is only for the TypeScript and Go examples, the others will be generated, but building will fail.
+Currently building is implemented only for the TypeScript, Rust and Go examples, the others will be generated, but building will fail.

 The examples are generated in the `/examples-test` directory.